frederic-perez/Cardiac-electrophysiology/glossary.md

 __ablate__ _v_ To remove or destroy the function of (a body organ or tissue).
 __ablation__ _n_ The act or process of ablating.
 __angina__ _n_ Angina is pain, "discomfort," or pressure localized in the chest that is caused by an insufficient supply of blood (ischemia) to the heart muscle.
 It is also sometimes characterized by a feeling of choking, suffocation, or crushing heaviness.
 This condition is also called angina pectoris.
+__angioplasty__ _n_ Surgical repair of a blood vessel, especially the widening of a narrowed blood vessel by means of balloon angioplasty.
 __aortic isthmus__ _n_ A slight constriction of the aorta immediately distal to the left subclavian artery at the point of attachment of the ductus arteriosus.
 __aortic sinus__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Aortic_sinus) The space between the superior aspect of each cusp of the aortic valve and the dilated portion of the wall of the ascending aorta, immediately above each cusp.
 __arrhythmia__ _n_ Any variation from the normal rhythm in the heartbeat. _Syn_ dysrhythmia